 - Systematic Review or Meta-analysis - Please see specific criteria for submission in the Systematic Review/ Meta-analysis in this Guide.

 - Translational Science Reviews - Typically by invitation from the Editorial Board.
 Please see specific criteria for submission in the Translational Science Reviews section of this Guide.

-- Manuscript to Report (Invited) – Typically by invitation from the Editorial Board.
+- Report-Invited – Typically by invitation from the Editorial Board.
 Please see specific criteria for submission elsewhere in this Guide.

 - Pictures & Perspectives – Photographs, photomicrographs, radiologic or other imaging studies, or procedural illustrations that depict novel features of clinically important entities.
 If accepted, the images will be published when space permits, and as a result it may take several months before they appear in print.